chueyee/Myssenger/README.md

   - Displays correct messages with unique user's chatlog

 ### **To Do:**
+  - Make list of Users to chat with only friends (right now it's all in Firebase)
   - Timestamp of message
   - Show that the message is read
   - Make the messages more interactive (similar to facebook messenger's thumbs up/down system)